cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ### Fine-grained Access Control

-Service mesh based solutions such as [Istio](https://istio.io/) and [Linkerd](https://linkerd.io/) offer opportunities to implement a gate in front of every service instance and support fine-grained access policies.
-Some tools, such as [Dapr](https://dapr.io/), have built-in access control.
+Service mesh based solutions such as <!-- cspell:disable -->[Istio](https://istio.io/) and [Linkerd](https://linkerd.io/) offer opportunities to implement a gate in front of every service instance and support fine-grained access policies.
+Some tools, such as [Dapr](https://dapr.io/)<!-- cspell:enable -->, have built-in access control.

 ### Dynamic Access Control